Terra-Frutis/newcomer_guide_rtd/text/guide.md

 - The dryer can be used at $2 per load.
 Note each use on the log sheet.
 - The hot tub can be filled once per week (Saturday) for everyone to use for free.
 Every additional use is $5.

+Laundry, Mattresses And Utilities Are Billed Monthly.
+An Email Is Sent To Inform How Much Is Owed.
+If You're Planning on Staying Several Months, You're Encouraged To Pay For Several Months At A Time.
+In CaseeCasee  Of Departure, Any Excess Is Fully Refundable.

 ## For renters